 Mites, particularly the spider mite, are also common.
 These too will suck the moisture out of your plant, but they also feed on the tissue.
 Neem oil is the most common remedy for these pests.

 If it’s properly cared for, your kalanchoe plant will have very few disease issues.
 But if you care for it incorrectly, these can appear.

 Most common is root rot.
-Caused by too much water, flaming katy is very susceptible to fungal rot issues.
-Plants turn yellowish, and occasionally develop signs of blackish mold around the base.
+In conditions with too much water, flaming katy is very susceptible to fungal rot issues.
+Plants turn yellowish and occasionally develop signs of blackish mold around the base.
 This is usually a sign that you’re watering too often or the soil isn’t draining enough.
 It can be fatal to these drought-resistant plants.